CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 The cover image ***must not*** contain any occurrence of the ***PowerShell*** close-comment block string "***#>***" (*0x23, 0x3E*), apart from the ones inserted by the program, as this will break the ***PowerShell*** script.

-Unfortunately, with the close-comment block string length being only two bytes, the probablilty that this character sequence will appear somewhere within the cover image is obviously quite high.
-The larger the image, the greater the probablity of multiple comment-block character sequences. ***jpws*** has a maximum size limit of ***1MB*** for your cover image.
+Unfortunately, with the close-comment block string length being only two bytes, the probability that this character sequence will appear somewhere within the cover image is obviously quite high.
+The larger the image, the greater the probability of multiple comment-block character sequences. ***jpws*** has a maximum size limit of ***1MB*** for your cover image.

 It is often possible to remove these comment-block character sequences by using the following procedure.